 It’s a cliche, but if you get enjoyment out of what you do, nothing else really matters.

-Too Old to Draw? – Final Thoughts
+Can Adults Learn to Draw?
+Final Thoughts

-If you want to try things for yourself, this is my basic kit: (Amazon affiliate links)
+If you want to try things for yourself, this is my basic kit:

 - Pentel Mechanical Pencils 0.3mm